D-Mannose for UTIs: Does it work & how much to take

 What is D-mannose and how does it work?

 D-mannose is a naturally-occurring, simple sugar, closely related to glucose.
-It is found in small amounts in food like: oranges, peaches, cranberries, apples, and coffee, and can now also be bought as a food supplement.
+It’s found in small amounts in food like: oranges, peaches, cranberries, apples, and coffee, and can now also be bought in many health shops as a food supplement.

-It’s understood that D-mannose binds to bacteria within the urinary tract, and prevents it from attaching to the cells of the bladder wall.
-This means it is harder for the bacteria to grow and cause symptoms of a UTI.
+It’s understood that D-mannose binds to bacteria within the urinary tract, thus preventing it from attaching to the cells of the bladder wall and subsequently hindering the establishment and progression of an infection.
 Unable to attach to the wall, bacteria are flushed out in urine and eliminated from the urinary tract.

 How much D-mannose to take for a UTI